arista-netdevops-community/one-click-se-demos/docs/index.md

 ???+ "Step2: Go to `Codespaces > Codespaces secrets > New secret`"

     - add ARTOKEN to auto-download EOS images from [arista.com](arista.com).
-Under `Repository access` select `arista-netdevops-community/one-click-se-demos`
+Under `Repository access` select `{{gh.repository}}`
     - add CV_API_TOKEN if CVaaS is part of the demo.
 Keep in mind, this token has to be created under service account.
 Device onboarding token is not required as it will be generated automatically.
-Under `Repository access` select `arista-netdevops-community/one-click-se-demos`
+Under `Repository access` select `{{gh.repository}}`

     ![codespaces secrets](assets/img/codespaces-secrets.png){ .opacity09 }